idesis-gmbh/BareBrowser/app/_root/README.md

    `bb.exe https://github.com 3` wouldn't work but `bb.exe 'https://github.com' 3` does. *This colon
    problem also happens on initially starting BareBrowser/Electron!*
 2. If a URL contains spaces put it inside single *and* double quotes, for example `bb.exe "'/c:\my path\index.html'"`.
-This is regardless of wether a window id is given or not.
+This is regardless of whether a window id is given or not.
    Alternatively you could use `bb.exe /c:\my%20path\index.html` (replacing spaces with `%20`).
 This problem doesn't occur on *initially* starting BareBrowser with a path that contains spaces, so the usual way of surrounding the URL with double quotes like `bb.exe "/c:\my path\index.html"`